simulogics/prosperousuniverse-docs/content/tutorials/apex-overview/_index.md

 ![Command example](8-apex-command-example.gif)

 Commands are entered into the command line in an empty tile.
 The “CMDS” command opens a list of all existing commands.
-Rather than going through all of them now, keep the [commands overview](../commands-overview) handy to look up specific commands in the future.
+To learn more about their usage, have a look at the [commands tutorial](../commands).
+If you are looking for a specific command, please refer to the [commands list](../../wiki/commands-list).

 ## Left sidebar